Classification of compact manifolds with positive isotropic curvature: Introduction

-One of our key observations is that in the higher dimensional case, it suffices to use the ambient isotopy uniqueness of closed tubular neighborhoods of compact suborbifolds.
+One of our key observations is that for the topological part in the higher dimensional case, it suffices to use the ambient isotopy uniqueness of closed tubular neighborhoods of compact embedded full suborbifolds (for the definitions see Section 2).
 More precisely, using this uniqueness and a (rough) classification of spherical orbifolds with (nonempty) isolated singularities (due to \cite{CTZ} in the even ($\geq 4$) dimensional case and to \cite{Hu22} in the odd ($\geq 3$) dimensional case) one can prove fine properties of orbifold ancient $\kappa$-solutions and standard solutions when they contain caps with ends of type $\mathbb{S}^{n-1}/\Gamma \times (-1,1)$ with $\Gamma$ nontrivial, extending what were done in \cite{B19} and \cite{Hu22} for caps with ends of type $\mathbb{S}^{n-1} \times (-1,1)$, and extend/strengthen the definition of $\varepsilon$-caps in \cite{B19} and \cite{Hu22}.
 Then we can recognize the topology of components in the surgery process which are covered by canonical neighborhoods.
-Moreover, using the ambient isotopy uniqueness of closed tubular neighborhoods of compact suborbifolds again, one can determine the topology of a connected sum of at most two spherical orbifolds with at most isolated singularities up to slight ambiguity.
-(It is clear from our arguments in this paper that the use of McCullough's result in the proof of the main theorem in Chen-Tang-Zhu \cite{CTZ} can be avoided; moreover, to get a similar classification of compact manifolds of dimension $5\leq n \leq 11$ with positive isotropic curvature, the only thing that remains to do is to show a suitable curvature pinching estimate, as Hamilton did in dimension 4 in \cite{H97} and Brendle did in dimensions $n\geq 12$ in \cite{B19}.)
+Moreover, using the ambient isotopy uniqueness of closed tubular neighborhoods of compact embedded full suborbifolds again, one can determine the topology of a connected sum of at most two spherical orbifolds with at most isolated singularities.
+(It is clear from our arguments in this paper that the use of McCullough's result in the proof of the Main Theorem in Chen-Tang-Zhu \cite{CTZ} can be avoided; moreover, to get a similar classification of compact manifolds of dimension $5\leq n \leq 11$ with positive isotropic curvature, the only thing that remains to do is to show a suitable curvature pinching estimate, as Hamilton did in dimension 4 in \cite{H97} and Brendle did in dimensions $n\geq 12$ in \cite{B19}.)

+In fact, in this paper we only use the tubular neighborhood theorem (Proposition \ref{prop 2.1}) in the case that the ambient orbifold is a spherical orbifold with at most isolated singularities.
+In this case the tubular neighborhood theorem is implied by an equivariant tubular neighborhood theorem for an ambient manifold diffeomorphic to either $\mathbb{S}^n $ or $\mathbb{R}^n $ and with a finite group action, which is well established in the existing literature.
+But we'll show a more general orbifold version of the tubular neighborhood theorem, whose precise statement and detailed proof are not easy to find in the previous literature.
+We find that it is very convenient to use possibly noneffective orbifolds and orbifold vector bundles over possibly noneffective orbifolds here.

+Recently, Zhengnan Chen \cite{Ch} extended Brendle's curvature pinching estimates to the case of $n\geq 9$.
+So combined with Chen's estimates, our arguments imply that the above results also hold true for $9 \leq n \leq 11$.